AI Governance

 Cybersecurity protections.
 Adequate safeguards must cover the model and its infrastructure.
 This includes model weight security, API access controls, inference infrastructure hardening, and supply chain security for model artifacts.

 Safety and Security Framework.
-Providers must establish this framework within 4 weeks of receiving systemic risk notification from the Commission.
+Providers must establish this framework upon receiving systemic risk notification from the Commission [EU AI Act, Article 55].
+Article 55 sets no statutory timeline for framework establishment beyond “without undue delay” for incident reporting; the GPAI Code of Practice Safety and Security Chapter commits signatories to a 4-week implementation window, which is a Code of Practice commitment, not a statutory deadline.
 The framework must document governance structures, risk management processes, incident response procedures, and ongoing monitoring commitments.

+The audit fix.
 If your organization develops or fine-tunes models approaching the 10^25 FLOP threshold, establish a monitoring process for compute accumulation.
-The two-week notification window after reaching the threshold leaves minimal time for compliance preparation.
+Providers must notify the Commission within 2 weeks of meeting or reasonably foreseeing the threshold under EU AI Act Article 52(1), the notification clause; Article 51 sets the threshold itself.
 Build the Safety and Security Framework template before you need it.
-Providers must notify the Commission within 2 weeks of meeting or reasonably foreseeing the threshold [EU AI Act, Article 51].

 How Does the GPAI Code of Practice Affect Compliance?

 The practical difference: Code of Practice signatories receive a supervised compliance ramp-up during the first year (August 2025 to August 2026).
-The AI Office informally acknowledged that signatories will not face penalties for incomplete implementation during this period.
+The AI Office has signaled a phased supervision approach for signatories during this period; the extent to which this limits enforcement for signatories versus non-signatories is a matter of regulatory practice, not a categorical immunity.
 Non-signatories face “a larger number of requests for information and requests for access,” which translates to more frequent regulatory engagement and faster escalation paths.

-Only 35.7% of managers feel adequately prepared for AI Act compliance, and only 26.2% have started concrete compliance activities [Deloitte AI Act Readiness Survey, 2025].
+Readiness surveys indicate a majority of organizations remain underprepared for AI Act compliance, with only a minority having started concrete compliance activities.
 The Code of Practice provides a structured compliance framework for organizations that want to demonstrate good faith before full enforcement begins in August 2026.

 The twelve months between August 2025 and August 2026 will separate organizations that built GPAI governance proactively from those that built it under regulatory pressure.
-Enforcement actions against X and Meta in January 2026 confirm that the EU AI Office treats the grace period as a supervision window, not a free pass [European Commission enforcement order, January 2026].
+The grace period is a supervision window for Code of Practice signatories and a heightened-scrutiny window for non-signatories.
 Classify your GPAI exposure now.
 Map your four obligations.
 Determine whether you are a provider, a deployer, or both.
 The regulatory environment will not wait for your compliance program to catch up.

 Frequently Asked Questions